6 recommended OTC drugs

 • NSAIDs for pain.

-• Short oral corticosteroid during flares (prednisone).
+• Short course of oral corticosteroid during flares (prednisone).

 • Intra-articular injections.